 IGST full form is Integrated Goods and Service Tax.
-IGST is a tax levied and collected by the Central government itself on Inter-state Sale or supply of taxable goods or services.
+IGST is a tax levied and collected by the Central government itself on the Inter-state Sale or supply of taxable goods or services.

 UTGST full form is Union Territory Goods and Service Tax.

-8. Do you know anything about GST Returns, Explain ?
+8. Do you know anything about GST Returns, Explain?